AnglE-optimized Text Embeddings: Related Work

 \paragraph{Unsupervised Approaches} Early studies \citep{DBLP:conf/naacl/HillCK16,pagliardini-etal-2018-unsupervised} have demonstrated the efficacy of augmenting word2vec \citep{word2vec_mikolov_2013} with n-gram embeddings, yielding strong results in text embeddings.
 Recently, BERT-flow \citep{li-etal-2020-sentence} has introduced a flow-based approach that maps BERT embeddings to a standard Gaussian latent space.
 On the other hand, BERT-whitening \citep{su2021whitening} applies the whitening operation to BERT embeddings to enhance text embeddings.
 Furthermore, very recent research \citep{carlsson2020semantic, zhang-etal-2020-unsupervised, giorgi-etal-2021-declutr, simcse_gao_2021, consert_yan_2021, chuang-etal-2022-diffcse, promcse_jiang_2022, zhuo-etal-2023-whitenedcse} has focused on leveraging contrastive objectives to improve the quality of text embeddings.

 \paragraph{Supervised Approaches} Supervised text embeddings usually perform better than their unsupervised counterparts \citep{simcse_gao_2021}.
 Various studies have effectively utilized supervised datasets to enhance the learning of text embeddings.
 In particular, \citet{conneau-etal-2017-supervised} introduced a method that leverages supervised Natural Language Inference (NLI) tasks for this purpose.
 Building on a transformer backbone, USE \citep{cer-etal-2018-universal} incorporates the SNLI dataset to augment unsupervised training, resulting in improved performance.
-Furthermore, SBERT \citep{sbert-nils-2019} enhances text embedding by combining BERT with a siamese architecture.
+Furthermore, SBERT \citep{sbert-nils-2019} enhances text embedding by combining BERT with a siamese architecture. \citet{jiang-etal-2022-promptbert,jiang2023scaling} proposed the use of prompt engineering to improve text embeddings.

 However, most existing models optimize the cosine similarity but neglect the negative effect of the saturation zone of the cosine function.
 To address this issue, this paper proposes a novel angle-optimized text embedding model to improve the quality of text embedding.